Graduate Entry Medicine funding (Year 1)

-- BSc (Hons) Medical Pharmacology at Cardiff University
+- BSc (Hons) Medical Pharmacology Degree School of Medicine Cardiff University (B210)

-- BSc (Hons) Biomedical Sciences at Cardiff University.
+- BSc (Hons) Biomedical Sciences Degree School of Biosciences Cardiff University (BC97)

-For the first year of the Graduate entry scheme, you will have to self-fund the first £3,465 in fees.
+For the first year of the Graduate Entry Medicine, you will have to self-fund the first £3,465 in fees.
 You can take out a Tuition Fee Loan to cover the remaining balance via your student finance service.

 Help with living costs